kotcrab/ocr-reader/README.md

   - Server must be manually enabled in settings.

-Assuming your text extractor is configured correctly you should automatically see that WebSocket is connected after opening text hooker page.
+Assuming your text extractor is configured correctly you should automatically see that WebSocket is connected after opening the text hooker page.

 If you have configured JPDB then click the `Analyze with JPDB (experimental)` checkbox to enable word highlighting.
 The page tries to rate limit and won't send more than 1 request per second to JPDB.